 Gardeners tend to focus on a fairly narrow list of wildflowers in attracting butterflies to the garden.
 But not all butterflies are attracted to butterfly weed and zinnia.
 Different species prefer different nectar sources.
 To attract a greater diversity of butterflies, you need to plant the foods they crave.
-The following plant-butterfly associations are featured in the Southern Living®Plant Collection and include several surprises alongside must-have butterfly favorites.
+The following plant-butterfly associations from Southern Living include several surprises alongside must-have butterfly favorites.

 Ultra Violet™ Buddleia

 True to their common name, butterfly bush, buddleias are pollinator magnets.
 From skippers and sulphurs to monarchs and swallowtails, Ultra Violet™ swarms with activity.
 A few showy visitors include zebra, eastern tailed blue, and painted lady butterflies.

 Another butterfly garden staple, coneflowers draw a big crowd in the summer garden.
 Diminutive beauties like olive hairstreak, pearl crescent, and common sulphur fly among giant swallowtails and other beauty queens.
 Diana, Gulf fritillary, and viceroy butterflies are among common visitors.

 The season-long blooms in fiery hues of lantana are a big draw for swallowtail butterflies including giant, spicebush, and palamedes species.
 With large, yellow- and black-striped wings the zebra butterfly is hard to miss dancing among the blooms.
 Dainty visitors include dwarf yellow sulphur, long-tailed skippers, and common checkered skippers.
 Also, watch for the intriguing ruddy daggerwing.

 Flowering over a long season, the fragrant white blooms of abelia flutter with activity from mid-summer through fall.
 Red admiral butterflies, silver-spotted skippers, and swallowtail butterflies are commonly found hovering among the blooms.